 - When you want to rearrange your work space, you can move a rolling tool box anywhere you want in the garage.

 - Some rolling tool boxes are also portable, which means you can stuff them full of tools and then transport everything to a different jobsite.

 First-time shoppers may still have some questions about rolling tool boxes.
 Here are a few of the most common, along with their succinct answers.

 Q. What can I store in a rolling tool box?

 Any tools that will fit in the drawers, bins, or cubbies.
 While some rolling tool boxes will hold large power tools, many have shallow drawers that work well for organizing small tools and supplies, such as sockets and fasteners.

 Q. Does a rolling tool box have a lock?

 Some do, but not all.
 When security is an issue, look for a tool box that allows you to lock it with a padlock.

-Q. How do you clean a tool box?
+Q. How do I clean a tool box?

-You can usually use a spray-on, all-purpose cleaner and a rag to wipe off grease and gunk.
-For the best results, you’ll also want to clean your tools and keep them maintained to keep from getting the inside of the tool box dirty.
+Usually a spray-on, all-purpose cleaner will work, plus a rag to wipe off grease and gunk.
+For best results, also clean your tools and keep them maintained to prevent the inside of the tool box from getting dirty.